tiendn/review-books/Rework.md

 Instead of trying to outspend, outsell, or outsponsor competitors, try to out-teach them.
 Teaching probably isn’t something your competitors are even thinking about.
 Most businesses focus on selling or servicing, but teaching never even occurs to them.

 Teach and you’ll form a bond you just don’t get from traditional marketing tactics.
 Buying people’s attention with a magazine or online banner ad is one thing.
 Earning their loyalty by teaching them forms a whole different connection.
 They’ll trust you more.
 They’ll respect you more.
 Even if they don’t use your product, they can still be your fans.

+### Emulate chefs

+**_Emulate chefs_**

+As a business owner, you should share everything you know too.
+This is anathema to most in the business world.
+Businesses are usually paranoid and secretive.
+They think they have proprietary this and competitive advantage that.
+Maybe a rare few do, but most don’t.
+And those that don’t should stop acting like those that do.
+Don’t be afraid of sharing.

+### Go behind the scenes

+**_Go behind the scenes_**

+Give people a backstage pass and show them how your business works.
+Imagine that someone wanted to make a reality show about your business.
+What would they share?
+Now stop waiting for someone else and do it yourself.

+### Fake

+**_Nobody likes plastic flowers_**

+Don’t be afraid to show your flaws.
+Imperfections are real and people respond to real.
+It’s why we like real flowers that wilt, not perfect plastic ones that never change.
+Don’t worry about how you’re supposed to sound and how you’re supposed to act.
+Show the world what you’re really like, warts and all.

+So talk like you really talk.
+Reveal things that others are unwilling to discuss.
+Be upfront about your shortcomings.
+Show the latest version of what you’re working on, even if you’re not done yet.
+It’s OK if it’s not perfect.
+You might not seem as professional, but you will seem a lot more genuine.